JackSzwergold/Writing/memories/The Time I Shoplifted from Speedway Drugs.md

 We were both kids and I guess this was my childhood introduction to shoplifting.
 So I asked, “What if we get caught?
 I don’t want to get in trouble.

 “Don’t worry!” he said.
-“Let’s just go in,” he added.
+“Let’s just do it,” he added.

-So with that we both walked into the store together.
+So with that we both walked into the store to do the deed.

 I was a little tense and my palms were sweaty, but he seemed cool.